 Let’s start off by highlighting that we have a few problems with Sony cameras.
-I am by no means anti-Sony – I personally own and use their RX0 II as a rugged helmet mounted camera when out fighting fires.
+I am by no means anti-Sony – I personally own and use their RX0 II as a rugged helmet mounted camera when out fighting wildfires (I volunteer as a Firefighter).
 Despite the lack of an HLG picture profile, it does an amazing job under the extreme conditions, especially when compared to a GoPro which suffers from heat strokes even under normal conditions.
 With that said, I am an Engineer and it’s hard not to ignore the glaring issues on Sony cameras.

 Yes the User Interface leaves much to be desired and the camera firmware can be buggy, but that’s not what we’re talking about in this write-up.
 We’re here to focus on Hybrid Log Gamma in relation to Sony cameras.